Breast Cancer Patients Can Retain Hair With This Novel Technology

 The scalp cooling caps tends to limit the damage as it works like refrigerators.
 A special fluid is passed on to the cap, which cools the patient's scalp before, during and after the chemotherapy.

 Scalp cooling caps are not so popular in the U.S. only because the device has not been approved by the Food and Drug Administration (FDA).
-However, DigniCap, a kind of a cooling cap has recently received FDA approval and can be used in U.S. during chemotherapy.
+However, DigniCap, a kind of a cooling cap has recently received FDA clearance and can be used in U.S. during chemotherapy.

 The scalp cooling device is relatively new in the US and is now being established in other parts of the world.
 As of now, the cap's cost may not be reimbursed by health insurance and would nearly cost between $1,500 to $3,000 per patient.